 There are so many types of spray paints and each type is specific to a material or surface.
 For instance, Rust-Oleum spray paint is specific to metal surfaces.
 So if you use it on wood, the paint will not dry and will turn sticky because you used it on the wrong surface.

-Like all paints and finishes, spray paints also need to be applied in optimal drying conditions.
+Spray paints need to be applied in optimal drying conditions.
 Before applying it, the room temperature has to be within 50-90 degrees Fahrenheit.
-The level of humidity should also be lower than 50%.
+The level of humidity must also be lower than 50%.

 If any of these drying conditions aren’t met, the coating will turn sticky.
 For instance, spraying paint when the room temperature falls below 50 degrees F means the paint will take longer to dry, and if the room temperature is cool enough the coating will turn sticky.

-Spray paints when applied bite into the surface rapidly to stick.
-If there is an existing sealant like varnish, polyurethane, or lacquer on the surface, the coating will not bite into it as it should and will eventually turn sticky.
+Spray paints when applied penetrate the surface rapidly to stick.
+If an existing sealer, such as varnish, polyurethane, or lacquer, is on the surface the paint won’t penetrate the surface properly and can turn sticky.

 Spray paints dry when used in high-moisture areas.
 If the surface is damp, the coating won’t dry.
 If the coating is exposed to moisture leaks or rainfall, it will also not dry.
 Any sort of exposure to moisture will cause it to turn sticky.

-Tacky spray paint will eventually dry only if you fix the tackiness in time.
-If you don’t fix the cause of the tackiness, the coating will remain tacky and will not dry.
-If the spray paint remains tacky for over 24 hours, the chances of it drying later are reduced because the coating would have been contaminated.
+Tacky spray paint does eventually dry only if you fix the cause of the tackiness in time.
+If you don’t fix it in time, and the coating remains tacky for over 24 hours, the chances of it drying later are reduced as the coating will be contaminated.

 Related Read: Spray Paint Dry Time?